openshift/enhancements/enhancements/maintenance/machine-maintenance-operator.md

 ## Open Questions
 >1.
 How applicable is this use-case to baremetal installations?

 >2.
 The ability to declare maintenance windows is currently being discussed in OSD.
-Nothing has be design in concrete meaning that this proposal has an undesigned depedency.
-However develop could commence on this operator and have the maintenance functionality retrospectively fitted.
-Is this a blocker for its acceptenance?
+Nothing has been designed in concrete yet, meaning that this proposal has an undesigned dependency.
+However, development could commence on this operator and have the maintenance functionality retroactively fitted.
+Is this a blocker for its acceptance?

 >3.
 How applicable will this be to a cloud provider like GCP that performs live migrations of their VMs?